CulturalMe/meteor-slingshot/README.md

 meteor-slingshot
 ================

-Direct file-uploads to s3 and other storage services for meteor.js.
+Direct and secure file-uploads to s3 and other cloud storage services.

 ## Why?